BMO Peer Mentorship Program

 Role of the BMO Indigenous Peer Mentorship Facilitator

 The BMO Indigenous Peer Mentorship Program facilitator matches second, third, and fourth-year students with first-year students in the Indigenous University Bridging Program and first-year students in any diploma and degree program.
-The facilitator attempts to match students from the same program to navigate their academic and social experience at Mount Royal University.
+The facilitator attempts to match students from the same program to navigate their academic and social experiences at Mount Royal University.

 Students will enhance their experience through education, awareness, and understanding of all programs and services across the MRU campus.